 We categorize tattoos according to different considerations such as size, difficulty, inking time and placement among others.
 As sessions will be scheduled according to these specifications, it is important to know which type of appointents you can book your tattoos.

 With these, prior to setting an appointment, you should have also finalized the necessary details for booking your tattoo/s; these include, but are not limited to, size, placement, design style, preferred dates and time, etc.

-A minimal tattoos is a blackwork piece or a simple colorwork that may be letters, characters, single-line texts, linearts, one-liners or simple illustrations which may have minimal shading.
-They are sized at around 1x2,1x3, 2x2, 3x2, 3x3 or slightly larger.
+A minimal tattoos is a blackwork piece or a simple colorwork that may be a letter/character, a text, a lineart, a one-liner or a simple illustration which may have minimal shading.
+It is sized at around 1x2,1x3, 2x2, 3x2, 3x3 or slightly larger.
 A minimal design would take an hour or less in inking.

 non - minimals

 Non-minimals are intricate lineworks and detailed blackwork designs.
-They are usually sized at around 4x3, 4x4, 5x2, 5x3 or slightly larger.
+They are usually sized at around 3x3 or slightly larger.
 Some smaller designs with intricate detailing and some intricate colorworks may be considered as non-minimals.

 A session for a non-minimal tattoo may accommodate a few additional minimals.

 Large pieces are intricate and detailed blackwork shoulder cuffs, sternum or thigh wraps and similar tattoos.
 The length is at around 5 inches or longer and the piece usually covers a relatively larger skin area.
 In consideration of the longer inking time for larger pieces, we limit the days we open for these sessions.

 A session for large pieces may accommodate additional minimals.